MarceloJT/Getting_-_Cleaning_Data_Project/README.md

 This repo was created to store and document all steps related to the project assignment of the Coursera "Getting and Cleaning Data" course.

-The project assignment is in the Project Assignment.md file.
+The project assignment dewscription is in the Project Assignment.md file.

 The Codebook can be found at Codebook.md

 Raw data
 --------

-The raw data was properly unziped from the project page link:
+The raw data was downloaded and unziped from the link described in course project page:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip